-Especially with regard to prevention, mitigation and management of natural disasters sustainable land administration systems play a key role.
-This role is further increasing due to the increasing frequency of disasters world wide.
+Sustainable and spatially enabled land administration systems also play a key role with regard to prevention, mitigation and management of natural disasters This role is further increasing due to the increasing frequency of disasters world wide.
 The total number of disasters (such as drought, earthquake, flood, slide, volcanic eruption, hurricane, etc.) has increased from about 150 in 1980 to more than 400 in 2000.
 Much of the increase is probably due to significant improvements in information access, but the number of floods and cyclones being reported is still rising compared to earthquakes.
 This of course leaves the question of the impact of global warming.
-Furthermore, the humanitarian as well as economic impact of disasters is significant.
-In the USA, for example, more than 90 weather disasters have occurred the last 30 years with the total costs exceeding 700 billion USD (see figure 5).
+Also, the humanitarian as well as economic impact of disasters is significant.
+In the USA, for example, more than 90 weather disasters have occurred the last 30 years with the total costs exceeding 700 billion USD (figure 10).

-Figure 5.
-Billion dollar whether disaster in the USA 1980-2008
+Figure 10.
+Billion dollar whether disaster in the USA 1980-2008.
+(Source: NOAA)